mldahl/vp-display-fix/README.md

 Simulates changes without applying them to the registry or INI file.
 Useful for testing.

 ### `-LogToFile`
-Redirects all script output to a log file named `vpx_display_fix.log`, located in the same folder as `VPinballX.ini`.
+Redirects all script output to a log file named `VPinballXDisplayFix.log`, located in the same folder as `VPinballX.ini`.
 Each entry includes a timestamp.

 ---